 The site of Bunker 1 is marked only by a memorial; it is on the north side of Birkenau, outside the main area of the camp.
 Residential homes are nearby.

 The site of Bunker 2 still shows its foundations

 I have walked the perimeter of Birkenau in good weather, in rainy weather, and on a day when a blizzard was coming.
-I left each time with a heavy heart and extremely sad.
+I left each time with a heavy heart.
 But it was important for me to pay my respects to those who suffered and those who died there.